Exponential decay of random correlations for random Anosov systems mixing on fibers: Setting and Main Result

-where constants $K>1$ and $\Lambda\in(0,1)$ only depend on $\mu$ and $\nu$. \end{enumerate} \end{theorem} Note that topological mixing on fibers property implies random topological transitivity By Lemma A.1 in \cite{HLL} and then by Theorem 4.3 in \cite{Gund99}, the measure $\mu_\omega$ we constructed above is the unique SRB measure (we state this lemma and this theorem in the Appendix).
+where constants $K>1$ and $\Lambda\in(0,1)$ only depend on $\kappa$, $\nu$ and system $\phi$. \end{enumerate} \end{theorem} We note that topological mixing on fibers property implies random topological transitivity by \cite[Lemma A.1]{HLL}.
+Then according to \cite[Theorem 4.3]{Gund99}, the measure $\mu_\omega$ we constructed above is the unique random SRB measure (we state this lemma and this theorem in the Appendix).